 Are you ever in for REAL treat!
 There are so many adventures to be had in this little town of less than 1,000 …. take in as many as you POSSIBLY CAN … you don’t wanna miss a thing.
 I stayed for 5 nights and I still had things I wasn’t able to do that I wanted to … I guess that means I’ll just have to go back 😉

 This is a list of the things I did while in Churchill – in no particular order.
 This is my list of suggestions of places to visit, and it’s definitely not inclusive.
 As I said, there were many more things I wanted to do.
 It’s amazing how much there is to do in this culture rich town.

-Welcome to earth’s most spectacular light show.
+Welcome to earth’s most spectacular light show!
 Churchill is one of the most popular Northern Lights destinations in Canada.
 Along with Whitehorse, Yukon and Yellowknife, Northwest Territories, Churchill’s northern lights expeditions have become incredibly popular with tourists from around the world.
 And while the rocky coast of Churchill means that there are plenty of amazing foregrounds for the auroras, one of the best places to catch the view is by the Inukshuk on the beach in Churchill or on the Beluga.
-I prefer aboard the Beluga for its height and for its safety – lest there be any wandering bears.
+I personally preferred aboard the Beluga for its height and for its safety – lest there be any wandering polar bears.
 The Inukshuk provides a great spot to take some of the best aurora photos or time lapses.

 The auroras can be seen in Churchill up to 300 nights a year.
 They were really strong 3/5 nights I was there and was in awe each time.
-I was in constant wonder of what I was seeing and how beautiful they were.
+Frankly, I was in constant wonder of what I was seeing and how beautiful they were.
 Every night put on a different show.
 I have about 100 photos taken over 3 nights of watching the lights dance in the sky.
-For now I’ll post a few.
+For now, I’ll post a few.